ggonnella/fastsubtrees/docs/paper.md

 for storing tree information using a compact representation, suitable for fast extraction of any subtree.
-This package can be applied to any tree in which the nodes are labeled by positive integers.
+This package can be applied to any tree in which the nodes are labeled by non-negative integers.
 I.e., although it was designed and tested mainly for the NCBI taxonomy tree, it is not limited to it.

 It can be installed using ``pip install fastsubtrees``.